 Let me first say that the concept — Zen — is thought of by the experts as indefinable.
 I got this from my mother when she was reading a book devoted to the subject.
 (Isn’t that funny?)
 Only after she’d gone through a couple of chapters, could she say that it meant being “still,” and thus, the practice of Zen is the practice of being “still.”

 Franck offers another interpretation: “the awakening to the intimate contact with the sanity of our core…” (p.
-23)… which sounds very intense, but I think that’s just Franck.
+23)… which sounds very intense, but it’s not.
+It’s supposed to help you achieve harmony with everything else.

 I bought this book when I was very young, with my allowance, at a B Dalton’s bookstore… I think.
 I simply liked the pictures.
 You could say I liked his artistic style, but Franck, I imagine, would interrupt and emphasize, as he does in his book, that he focuses not on the final product, that which one can see as a particular “style,” but on the work itself.